savonet/book/streaming.md

 types: Y, U and V for the three channels, and 420 for the way the chroma channels are shared between neighbors.

-The transparency is not part of `yuv420p`, and this is why the name carries no final "a".
-A video track holds a _canvas_\index{canvas}: a stack of layers, each one a `yuv420p` image placed at a given position, each one with its own alpha channel.
-Superimposing a logo over a video adds a layer to the canvas instead of rewriting the image below it, which is what makes operators such as `video.add_image` cheap.
+A video track does not hold one image per frame but a _canvas_\index{canvas}: a list of images, each one stored in the YUV420 format with an optional transparency channel, and each one placed at a position in the frame.
+The canvas is composited into a single image only when an operator needs the pixels, for instance when encoding.
+Superimposing a logo over a video adds an image to the canvas instead of rewriting the pixels below it, which is what makes operators such as `video.add_image` cheap.
+Liquidsoap no longer stores images in the RGBA format internally: an RGBA image, from a PNG file for instance, is converted to YUV420 when it is decoded.

 #### MIDI